Understanding what mV/V is and how does it relate to load cells

 Figure 3 Programming an Indicator with a 2-pt Span Calibration

 Figure 3 above is an example of a Morehouse Calibration Shear Web Load Cell with a Non-Linearity specification of better than 0.05 % of full scale.
 In this example, the actual Non-Linearity is about 0.031 % using mV/V values and 0.032 % when using calculated values, which is well below the specification.
 However, one should never claim the device is accurate to 0.032 %, as this is a short-term accuracy that was achieved under the ideal conditions.
 Often, an end-user will see the results above and make a claim that the system is accurate to a number such as 0.05 % and believe they are going to maintain it.
-However, the end-user must account for additional error sources such as stability/drift, reference standard uncertainty that was used to perform the calibration, resolution of the force measuring device, repeatability and reproducibility of the system, difference in loading conditions between the reference lab and how the system is being used, environmental conditions, and difference in adapters.
+However, the end-user must account for additional error sources such as stability/drift, reference standard uncertainty that was used to perform the calibration, resolution of the force measuring device, repeatability and reproducibility of the system, the difference in loading conditions between the reference lab and how the system is being used, environmental conditions, and the difference in adapters.
 All of which can drastically increase the overall accuracy specification.
 As a rule, accuracy is influenced by how the system is used, the frequency of calibration, the non-linearity of both the load cell and meter, as well as thermal characteristics.
 In addition, what the reference lab achieves is short term and does not include the stability of the system or adapters, which are often the most significant error sources.
 More information on adapters can be found here.

 Note: Several manufacturers claim specifications that use higher-order math equations for non-linearity to achieve unrealistic specifications.
 Especially when programming a meter with these values.
 We generally find button or washer type load cells to have specifications that are very difficult to meet.